 Lecturer on Law

-David McCraw has spent the last 16 years at The New York Times Company, where he serves as the newspaper's top newsroom lawyer.
-In that role he has been The Times’s principal legal advisor on the Wikileaks and Snowden disclosures and a range of Pulitzer Prize-winning stories, covering such diverse topics as the dangerous working conditions at a Texas foundry, the lethal aftermath of Hurricane Katrina at a New Orleans hospital, and the secret fortunes of China's political elites.
-He also served for more than a decade as the lawyer to the Boston Globe’s highly regarded investigative reporting team, which was later made famous by the Academy Award-winning movie “Spotlight.”
+David McCraw has spent the last 17 years at The New York Times Company, where he serves as the newspaper's top newsroom lawyer.
+In that role he has been The Times’s principal legal advisor on the Wikileaks and Snowden disclosures and a range of Pulitzer Prize-winning stories, covering such diverse topics as Donald Trump's tax returns, the dangerous working conditions at a Texas foundry, the lethal aftermath of Hurricane Katrina at a New Orleans hospital, and the secret fortunes of China's political elites.

 Mr. McCraw is the lead litigation attorney for freedom-of-information lawsuits brought by The Times and its journalists.
-Over the past decade, The Times has brought more FOIA cases against the federal government than any other news organization in the country.
+Over the past decade, The Times has brought more than 60 FOIA cases against the federal government.
 The suits have led to the disclosure of thousands of documents, including previously secret records about the chemical weapons found in Iraq, the government’s legal justification for drone killings abroad, and the identities of companies and individuals allowed to trade with sanctioned nations.

 His duties at The Times include acting as the company’s crisis response manager when journalists are kidnapped or detained overseas.
 He has worked closely with nonprofit journalism organizations on initiatives designed to enhance the safety of journalists, including free-lance reporters and photographers, working in conflict zones.